-Piscivores, like sharks, are the fiercest animals in saltwater and along with being quite catchable on a fly, they are both exhilarating and dangerous
+Piscivores, like sharks, are the fiercest animals in saltwater, and along with being both exhilarating and dangerous, they are now, thanks to old-timey Keys fly anglers, quite catchable on a fly

 By Skip Clement

 Thanks to the guides in the Florida Keys, sharks eventually attracted the attention of more clients and got written about in the best fishing magazines of the day.
 That opened up a whole cast of anglers on both coasts fishing for sharks in the most shameful way, kill for the boast of it, and then into the dock dumpster and teeth for sale at novelty shops.

 Guide John Emery, nicknamed Little John by his friends, along with ofttimes angling companion Norman Duncan (inventor of the Uni-Knot), initiated the earliest savvy of fishing for sharks and approached it as a sport – catch and release.
 They unlocked the earliest secret of how to attract their attention with a fly.
 Here is how that all happened . . .